faceyspacey/redux-first-router/docs/migration.md

 ```

  To this:

  ```js
   const { store, thunk } = configureStore(preLoadedState, [req.path])
 ```

+Change commit in `redux-first-router-demo`: [here](https://github.com/ScriptedAlchemy/redux-first-router-demo/commit/6c8238eee713ce0079aeae1ce328d305bddd0ee3#diff-538a809ba00b97f8cf4ef2f28accee51).

 There is also a new extra prop, know known as `bag` make sure to study it.

 **extra** - An optional value that will be passed as part of the third `bag` argument to all route callbacks,
 including `thunk`, `onBeforeChange`, etc. It works much like the